impresso/impresso-py/docs/index.md

 pip install impresso
 ```

-The library requires Python version `3.10` as a minimum.
-It has a number of dependencies that are likely already present in a Jupyter environment like `matplotlib` and `pandas`.
+The library requires Python version `3.10` or higher.
+It also depends on several packages commonly found in Jupyter environments, such as `matplotlib` and `pandas`.

 ## Create a session